William Slater Calverley: Antiquarianism

 Calverley ignited an interest in local and ancient history during the church restorations at Dearham, which brought to light remains of ancient art.
 Through the study of pre-Norman stones and artefacts he became one of the world's foremost antiquarian scholars.
 After finding several pre-Norman sculptures he contacted leading authorities, and formed a close working relationship with the English born professor, George Stephens of Copenhagen University.
-Stephens incorporated and embodied Calverley's discoveries and descriptions into one of the chapters of his book Old Northern Runic Monuments The communications with Stephens encouraged Calverley to delve deeper into the subject and in 1883 he announced to the Archaeological Institute at Carlisle, his reading of Edda myths on the Christian cross at Gosforth, West Cumberland.
-The news created a sensation; prior to these discovery authorities held that Christian monuments contained nothing but Christian subjects.
+Stephens incorporated and embodied Calverley's discoveries and descriptions into one of the chapters of his book Old Northern Runic Monuments The communications with Stephens encouraged Calverley to delve deeper into the subject.

+In 1881 following a meeting of the Cumberland and Westmorland Antiquarian and Archaeological Society (CWAAS) to view Gosforth Cross, he worked with C A Parker to supervised its cleaning to reveal its figurative carvings.
+As a result, in 1882 he announced to the Archaeological Institute at Carlisle his reading of Edda myths on the Cross.
+This led to his seminal work, "The Sculptured Cross at Gosforth" for the CWAAS in 1883 The news created a sensation; prior to these discovery authorities held that Christian monuments contained nothing but Christian subjects.
 Although others had tried to make a connection with Buddhism, Druidism, and Astronomy, Calverley identified the 'Pagan overlap' in English relics.
 His critics were finally silenced after the Rev. G. F. Browne (later Bishop of Bristol) published his research into the meaning of the Scandinavian legends on the cross at Leeds, and the one at Kirk Andreas, Isle of Man.
 In February 1891, Calverley interpreted the Völsung myth at Halton in a lecture to the Lancaster Philosophical Society and later that year he read a paper on the same subject to an audience at the Royal Archaeological Institute at Edinburgh.